JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 Whenever you want to finish developing, you just can close the script with Crtl+C. It will take care of cleaning files so you can restart again without any additional config.

-**Note: For Apple M1/M2 Chip Users,Docker provides the feature in-built in docker Desktop**
+**Note: For Apple M1/M2 Chip Users,Docker provides the feature in-built in docker Desktop to use Rosetta**

 Go to **Settings** > **General** :
 Enable Use Rosetta for x86_64/amd64 emulation on Apple Silicon